xuelingyi/SLRfinder/README.md

 2. **dataset.csv**: the sample information file, including at least two columns named "SampleID" (the same as the sample names in the sequencing data) and "Population"
 3. **reference.list**, the genome information including two space-delimited columns: column1 is the contig/scaffold ID in the reference genome, column2 is the preferred chromosome names that may be more informative (e.g., LGx).
 The two columns can be identical if the contigs have already been renamed as the human-informative version in the vcf file.
 4. **SLRfinder_functions.R**: the R script for running SLRfinder, available on Github
-<br/> </br>

 If using large datasets (e.g., whole-genome resequencing), it will be faster to process data in parallel by chromosome (if using chromosome-level reference genomes; the unassembled contigs may not be necessary to be included) or by contig/scaffold (if using low-quality genomes).
 See below for an example unix script for filtering and LD estimation.
-This script will save the filtered vcf files in the folder **a15m75** and save the LD edge lists in the folder **GenoLD.snp100**
+This script will save the filtered vcf files in the folder **a15m75** and save the LD edge lists (mydata_LGx_a15m75.geno.ld, or mydata_a15m75.geno.ld) in the folder **GenoLD.snp100**
 ```
 ## create folders to save the output of processed data of each chromosome
 mkdir a15m75 GenoLD.snp100